 - Visitors will be permitted on the Inpatient Units after the Recovery Room for a maximum of 2 hours (if after 9 pm).

 Emergency Department Visitor Guidelines:

-- No visitors will be permitted in the Emergency Department.
+- Visitation is currently limited in the Emergency Department.

 - Only patients meeting the following criteria may have one healthy adult visitor accompany them while in the Emergency Department: